 One of the late Allan Holdsworth's many strengths as a guitarist was his ability to improvise.
 "I knew if I wanted to improvise over chord changes, I'd have to figure out all the scales that went with all those chords," Holdsworth said.

 In the mystifying (yet very relaxing) clip above - before he starts demonstrating his 10 most useful scales - Holdsworth explains how he tried to use math as a means of mastering scales when he was younger.
 As a result of his studies and other influences, he realized chords are merely parts of scales that are being played simultaneously.

 "As the chord changes go by, I don't so much think about a static chord voicing changing," he said.
 "I just see the notes on the neck change.
 For me, the only thing that makes one scale different from another is not the starting note; it's the separation of the intervals.
 For example, if it's a D minor major seven scale, the name I give the scale is only a means of identification.
 It's for no other purpose.

 "So when I think of that scale, I don't think of it as starting on D; I think of it as starting on the lowest-available note on my instrument, which would be an E, and the highest-available note, which would be another E. That's basically how I think of scales."

-If you're confused, you're in luck, because Holdsworth explains it all in the video.
+If you're a wee bit confused, you're in luck because Holdsworth explains it all in the video.
 In the process, he identifies 10 "really usable scales" that you can use for "most everything."
-And, while it might seem as though the lesson is all talk and no action, Holdsworth does play guitar at various points.
+And, while it might seem as though the lesson is "all talk and no action," Holdsworth does play guitar at various points.